actgardner/gogen-avro/README.md

 go install github.com/alanctgardner/gogen-avro/example/container
 ```

+### Naming

+Gogen-avro converts field and type names to be valid, public Go names using snaker (github.com/serenize/snaker).
+As a result the generated structs may have names that are slightly different from the names in the Avro schema -
+illegal characters will be removed and the first character will be upper-case.

+Gogen-avro respects namespaces and aliases when resolving type names.
+However, generated files will all be placed directly
+into the package specified by the user.
+This may cause issues in rare cases where two types have different namespaces but the
+same name.

 ### Type Conversion

 Gogen-avro produces a Go struct which reflects the structure of your Avro schema.
 Most Go types map neatly onto Avro types: